The Development of Our Sports Medicine Program

 - Attendance and coverage at schools for athletic competitions, practices, and tournaments

-- Initial recognition and evaluation of injuries which can occur at our schools or during our injury clinics held at Meadville Medical Center Vernon Place during the school year on (by appointment only):
+- Initial recognition and evaluation of injuries which can occur at our schools or during our injury clinics held at One Vernon Place during the school year by appointment only

 - Injury rehabilitation, reconditioning, and return to play